hojjat69/RESTAPIDJANGO/readme.md

 7. Then login with created users in localhost/8080/api/profile/login and check the API abilities

+8. Copy the token provided by API and use it in ModHeader as Authorization

 6. Open your browser and browse `http://127.0.0.1:8000/`